mdmtk/docs/edge/source/guide/xml/xmlparser.md

 ### boolean isXmlEquivalent(String inXml,String outXml)

-Function for comparing if two MX XML's are equivalent, this can be used for validating set results
+Function for comparing if two MXMS XML's are equivalent, this can be used for validating set results

 **Parameters:**

-**inXml-** XML submitted to MX
+**inXml-** XML submitted to MXMS

-**outXml-** XML revived from MX
+**outXml-** XML revived from MXMS

 **Returns:** boolean- True if XML is equivalent false if XMLs are different